The 1st step:

 The 2nd step:

 Once you have decided on a French Bulldog puppy we send you our buyer’s contract stating the terms of the sale, our health guarantee, and our vaccination protocol.
-It is in your interest to have the buyer’s contract notarized and brought with you when you come to pick up your new French bulldog puppy. : ) Then we also require a $250 deposit to be put on the wait-list for a specific litter.
+It is in your interest to have the buyer’s contract notarized, we do not need it in return it is your bill of sales.
+Then we also require a $250 deposit to be put on the wait-list for a specific litter.
 The deposit is refundable and or transferable to another litter if the litter you requested a puppy from doesn’t meet your specification.
 For example if you want a girl and there are only boys.
-The remaining balance needs to be paid in full via wire transfer or Zelle to our Tatos Frenchies LLC bank account or cash.
+The remaining balance needs to be paid in full via Cash, wire transfer or Zelle to our Tatos Frenchies LLC bank account at or prior to pick up.
 We do not accept other forms of payment at this time.

 If you are out of state, we have worked with the best flight nanny service for the last 4-5 years and we couldn’t speak more highly of them.
 They fly with your puppy in cabin, in their lap, and you can pick up your new friend at the specific terminal the flight nanny is arriving at.

 Once you have chosen the litter you desire a puppy from you will be notified when the Dams due date is!
 Then at around 2 weeks after the puppies are born we start picking puppies for families based the wait list order and your desired specification.
 We update our puppies new families with weekly video, Facetime and picture.
 Sometimes we loose track of time taking care of our current litters that we forget to send a weekly update on time so we always strongly encourage everyone to text us as much as they want.